hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Game Overview/README.md

 # Game Overview

-The Game Overview is designed to help you perform your initial game set up and any continuing game management tasks through the life of your game - from here you can:
+The Game Overview page is designed to help you perform your initial game set up and any continuing game management tasks throughout the life of your game - from here you can:

 * Log out from the portal and manage your GameSparks account.
 * Switch between dark and light UI themes.